15-Day Machupicchu and Galapagos Islands Tour from Lima, ends in Guayaquil

 Early morning around 08.00 a.m. we will take a car to Machupicchu Hydroelectric Station it's take us 30 mins drive to continue the journey of adventure, those who wish to walk are three hours of Hydroelectric to Aguas Calientes "Town of Machu Picchu"; where we will place in our respective assigned hotels in this itinerary tours to Machu Picchu will have some free time.

-Santa Teresa, PERU
+Santa Teresa, Peru

 Santa Teresa is a district of Peru, located in Cuzco in the south of the country.
 It was founded on October 11, 1957, with an area of 1,340.38 square kilometers and an altitude of 1,550 meters.